vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ### Step 3: Pools configuration

-In this step, you'll configure the pools used for the FrontLine injectors.
+In this step, you'll configure the pools used for the Gatling Enterprise injectors.

-FrontLine private beta pools are available in the following regions:
+Gatling Enterprise private beta pools are available in the following regions:

 - Europe (Paris)
 - US East (N. Virginia)